+This paper's main goal is to develop an unsupervised method that is theoretically sound and optimal in distinguishing noise from data, efficient, and independent from traditional statistical Machine Learning approaches based on classical information theory.
+Furthermore, the methods introduced are agnostic in selecting features of interest, encompassing all estimated computably enumerable parts within a given dataset earmarked for reduction.

+We introduce a family of semi-computable algorithms designed to preserve computable properties, encompassing both statistical and algorithmic aspects.
+This approach is a generalisation of various dimension reduction techniques since statistically definable, generable, or recognizable patterns constitute a subset of those that algorithmic approaches can theoretically handle.

-We will test our algorithms on non-trivial cases against state-of-the-art algorithms, including sophisticated non-linear (spectral) methods involving simple graphs where statistical regularities are even easier to conceal and thus may easily fool weaker, linear and computable measures~\cite{zkgraph}.
+Our method represents a novel approach to designing theoretically optimal lossy compression techniques, drawing inspiration from principles and estimations related to theoretical optimal lossless compression \cite{postchina,Kiani2016InferenceGeneticnetworks}.
+By employing efficient (polynomial) approximations~\cite{bdm,numerical} to algorithmic complexity~\cite{Calude2002} values from recent numerical methods of algorithmic probability, like in the works of ~\cite{d4} \cite{d5} and \cite{kolmo2d}, we demonstrate how these algorithms can preserve structural properties, performing similarly to, if not consistently outperforming, state-of-the-art algorithms in, e.g., the area of network dimension reduction.
+We test our algorithms on non-trivial cases against transitive and non-linear (spectral) methods involving simple graphs where statistical regularities are even easier to conceal more intricate computable processes or embedded encodings, and thus may easily fool weaker~\cite{zkgraph}, linear and computable measures~\cite{zenildata,Abrahao2021}.

-This approach opens a path towards evaluating the success of all other reduction techniques and for achieving optimal reduction based on the minimization of algorithmic information loss (thus the non-linear generalization of all techniques), rather than only preserving statistical or domain-specific algebraic properties.
-While the algorithms introduced are independent of approximating method and can be implemented using Entropy or lossless compression, here we use a method based on ~\cite{bdm}.
-Our results indicate that we either match the results of the best current algorithms or, most of the time, outperform them for both local and global graph properties.